 Experts believe that road planners have not considered the sensitivity of fragile slopes.
 “You can’t cut the hill vertically at 90 degree as they are doing now.
 If the base is removed, the mountain will fall, landslides will naturally happen, and we are already watching this happening,” said R.C.
 Sharma, who heads the department of environment science in H.N.
 Bahuguna University in Srinagar, Garhwal.
-“There are places in the hills where we never saw the landslides, but since this construction started, numerous landslides are happening.”
+“There are places in the hills where we never saw landslides earlier, but since this construction started, numerous landslides are happening.”

 Kaushik, however, claims, “Landslides are not happening because of this project.
 Landslides have actually stopped.”

 Kumar advocates the need for a robust slope management system.
 He warned, “We do not have a proper slope management system in place while building and maintaining the roads.
 Only building highways won’t suffice.
 There should be a highway slope management system in place as well.
-If you don’t care about slope, the highway will not withstand.”
+If you don’t care about slope, the highway will not withstand landslides.”

 Environmentalist Ravi Chopra of the Dehradun-based Peoples’ Science Institute said that the muck dumping might seriously impact the local vegetation and riverine ecology.
-“Since muck settles at the base of watercourse, the river may change its course, which can be very destructive as we saw during the 2013 floods.
+“Since muck settles at the base of watercourse, the river may change its course, which can be very destructive as we saw during the 2013 (Uttarakhand) floods.
 The debris and muck also increase the turbidity of water.”

 “Increased turbidity affects the sunlight reaching the bottom of water bodies and reduces oxygen levels.
 This can endanger aquatic species,” said Chopra, who was a member of the Supreme Court-appointed committee to assess the role of big dams in the 2013 floods that had claimed more than 5,000 lives.

 One argument in favour of the construction of Char Dham project is its strategic importance.
-Good roads are required considering the Chinese deployment on its borders along Uttarakhand.
+Good roads are required considering the Chinese deployment on India’s borders along Uttarakhand.
 While China has constructed extremely good roads on its side of the border, India is yet to match its bigger neighbour in this regard.

-Border Road Organisation (BRO), a branch of the army, told NGT in July that roads are “extremely important from strategic point of view” and needed to be upgraded.
+Border Roads Organisation (BRO), a branch of the army, told NGT in July that the roads are “extremely important from strategic point of view” and needed to be upgraded.
 Locals, however, say that it doesn’t mean hasty widening of roads and there should be a focus on sustainability as well.
 Environmentalists warn that breaking the mountain without heeding geologists may prove disastrous even for defence preparedness.

 Migration is a major issue in Uttarakhand.
-The government has identified over 1,000 villages as ghost villages, indicating that just a couple of families are left in such habitations.
+The government has identified over 1,000 villages as ghost villages, indicating that just a couple of families are left in them.
 Lack of employment, poor health and education facilities prompt the exodus.
 The government’s attempts to showcase the road project as a ticket to employment has however found few takers.